puresec/sas-top-10/README.md

     - 'arn:aws:dynamodb:us-east-1:****************:table/TABLE_NAME'
 ```

-The approporiate, least-privileged role, should have been:
+The appropriate, least-privileged role, should have been:
 ```yaml
 - Effect: Allow
   Action: